KGerhardt/TIR-Learner/README.md

 ## New in Version 3

-- **Improved Efficiency**:
+### Improved Efficiency

 - Reduced I/O operations through in-memory data processing using Pandas DataFrames
 - Multiprocessing support for both TIRvish and GRF tools
 - Optimized sequence processing algorithms

-- **Enhanced Compatibility**:
+### Enhanced Compatibility

 - Updated dependencies for better maintainability
 - New conda recipe for easier installation
 - Pytorch backend for the CNN model

-- **New Features**:
+### New Features

 - Automatic genome file pre-scanning and validation
 - Checkpoint system for progress recovery
 - Overlap detection and simplification in results
 - Additional parallel execution modes
 - Progress tracking and verbose output options

 ## Installation